 No. The university encourages students to be vaccinated, but vaccinations are voluntary.
 Instructors and staff should avoid any communication that may be perceived to pressure, force, or coerce any student to obtain a COVID-19 vaccination.

 No. While wearing a mask is optional for those who are fully vaccinated, you should feel comfortable continuing to wear a mask if you choose.

 To learn more about the COVID-19 vaccine and safety, see this detailed FAQ from UI Health Care.

 It will take time for everyone who wants to be vaccinated to receive the required doses so, until then, all of us must continue to take the steps necessary to protect ourselves and our community.
-You should continue to wear a face mask, avoid large gatherings, maintain social distance, and frequently wash your hands.
+Wear a mask until vaccinated or if experiencing COVID-like symptoms.